-In the wake of the tragic events in Newtown, Connecticut, President Obama has made reducing gun violence in this country a priority, while the firepower and big bucks of the National Rifle Association have suggested putting armed guards in every school across the U.S. But what has gotten little attention lately in the heated debates on guns and gun rights is the critical role the knowledge revolution can play in the issue.
+In the wake of the tragic events in Newtown, Connecticut, President Obama has made reducing gun violence in this country a priority, while the firepower and big bucks of the National Rifle Association have suggested putting armed guards in every school across the U.S. But what has gotten little attention lately in the heated debates on guns and gun rights currently is the critical role the knowledge revolution can play in the issue.

-On Friday, Vice President Joe Biden, leader of a task force on gun violence, said his group is examining new technology that would prevent people from firing guns that they did not purchase themselves.
+On Friday, Vice President Joe Biden, leader of a new task force on gun violence, said his group is examining new technology that would prevent people from firing guns that they did not purchase themselves.